 What are the issues?

 Your school district is part of the SEE association of 57 Minnesota school districts.
 Equity and adequacy in education funding and policy are our core issues.
 SEE's vision is that all students must have equal access to a high-quality education regardless of where they live in Minnesota.
 I urge you to watch the Capitol Pizza video below.
-Also, you can review SEE's 2019 Legislative Platform and supporting documentation to learn the issues.
+Also, you can review SEE's 2020 Legislative Platform.
 This will give a background on the issues we will raise with the legislators.

 Watch SEE's Capitol Pizza Video